Public-Health-Scotland/vscode_prep/README.md

 - code-runner: Powerfull tool to run chunks of code
 - Air - R Language Support: Support for R language
 - shiny: Support for shiny projects
-- Ruff: Formatter for Python and other formats
+- Ruff: Fast Python linter and formatter
 - GitHub Copilot: Useful and free tool to autocomplete code

 ## How to run this bash